-The two parts of the CSR Performance Ladder, Part A: CSR Performance Ladder - Requirements for CSR Management Systems and Part B: CSR Performance Ladder - Certification Scheme, were adopted by the management board of the Foundation Sustained Responsibility on the recommendation of the CSR Performance Ladder Board of Experts on 1 March 2020.
+The two parts CSR Performance Ladder - Requirements for CSR Management Systems and the CSR Performance Ladder - Certification Scheme were established by the Foundation Sustained Responsibility on the advice of the College of CSR Performance Ladder Specialists on 1 October 2023.
+In Part B, the interim amendment of 5.1 - Audit days table was added on 23 November 2023.